sisrfeng/coc-wiki/Debug-language-server.md

 After the `css` service started, open Chrome with url `chrome://inspect`

-Make sure `Discover network targets` option is checked, and then you will have the debugging target.
+Make sure `Discover network targets` option is checked and you have the address added to `Target discovery settings`, and then you will have the debugging target.